Academic integrity strategies: positive, preventative and punitive

-While considerable work has been undertaken by the UoL, in our roles as Assessment Lead/Academic Integrity Lead, our initial discussions with Prof. Mitch Waterman (Chair of the Assessment Strategy Group), fellow AILs, LUU staff and Student Cases, confirm that there is still much to be done.
+While considerable work has been undertaken by the University of Leeds, in our roles as Assessment Lead/Academic Integrity Lead, our initial discussions with colleagues across the University confirm that there is still much to be done.

 As Harper et al (2018) state, ‘teaching staff are integral to preventing and managing this emerging form of cheating, yet there has been little evidence-based research to inform changes to their practice’.